Shakshuka - Middle Eastern Baked Eggs

 This simple dish is a huge hit for a weekend or celebatory breakfast or brunch!

 I always double this dish for a crowd with two pans going at once!
-To do this double EVERYTHING ... enjoy!

 Ingredients